jaytaph/til-generator/README.md

 ## Usage

+    $ composer install

-    php til.php generate
+    $ php til.php generate

-will generate all tils into the `_output` directory.
+will generate all tils found in the `tils` directory into the `_output` directory.
+Note the first H1 header ('#') in the markdown files will be used as the title.

+## Bugs

+yes.